SioKCronin/website/content/Oloid.md

 I'm interested in cell membranes and the circulatory system more broadly.

-I'm reimagining my studio, drawing inspiration from Maria Blaisse and a smattering and traditional martial arts dojos.
+I'm reimagining my studio, drawing inspiration from Maria Blaisse and a smattering of traditional martial arts dojos.
 Where the existence of the human being is centered, not the desk and chair.
 I'm interested in a desk that conforms to my body posture, not the other way around.
 Yoga asana and pillows become "chair" in this context, with an emphasis on the moving body.
 Yesterday I sat in a meeting